 Q: WHAT HAPPENS IF I DON’T RETURN AN ITEM?

 A. Books and other library materials are expensive.
 Staff time, postage and supplies spent on trying to get back overdue items are costly.
 Please make every effort to return materials on time.
 If you fail to return an item on time, you will receive a reminder notice or email message.
-If you fail to respond to this notice or email, your account will be turned over to a collection agency.
+If you fail to respond to this notice or email, your account may be turned over to a collection agency.
 Because the library must pay to have the collection agency process the delinquent account, additional charges will be added to the fines and fees already incurred.
-Additionally, persons failing to return items, defacing or damaging them, or stealing them can, by state law, be charged $600 in fines and may face a jail sentence.
+Additionally, persons failing to return items, defacing or damaging them, or stealing them can, by state law, be charged $500 in fines and may face a jail sentence.